-Over the past few hundred years, a “stew” of dogs from many breeds brought by voyagers from all over the world have been tossed in the island melting pot to become today’s Potcakes.
+For hundreds of years, dogs from many breeds have been brought to the islands by voyagers and settlers from all over the world.
+This blend of dog breeds have evolved into today’s Potcakes.
 Though they can vary quite a bit in size and color, there’s a “Potcake look” that one comes to recognize after spending time in the Islands.
-They are recognized as a distinct breed by the Royal Bahamian kennel club, but still are considered “mixed breed” here in the U.S. Despite a long career in pet care and nutrition, I had never heard of a Potcake dog.
+They are recognized as a distinct breed by the Royal Bahamian Kennel Club, but still are considered mixed breed dogs here in the U.S.A.
+Despite a lengthy career in pet care and nutrition, I had never heard of a Potcake dog before this trip.

-This story, however, is not just about adopting a strange dog in a strange land; it’s about the spiritual cycle of love, loss, and renewal that is inherent in the love of dogs.
-The unlikely twists and cosmic convergences leading to our becoming “Potcake parents” may suggest to some that there are spirit hands, or perhaps a billion invisible paws, helping to drive the life cycle forward.
+This story, however, is not just about adopting a strange dog in a strange land; it’s about the spiritual cycle of love, loss, and renewal that is inherent in the bond between humans and dogs.
+The unlikely twists and cosmic convergences leading to our becoming Potcake parents may suggest to some that there are spirit hands, or spirit paws, acting cosmically to drive the life cycle between us and our dogs forward.

 The British West Indies (BWI) and Turks and Caicos Islands